leolani/cltl-knowledgerepresentation/README.md

 make build
 ```

-and then can nstall the package with just `pip install dist/cltl.combot-xxx.tar.gz` (see next section)
+and then can install the package with just `pip install dist/cltl.combot-xxx.tar.gz` (see next section)

 Additionally, you need to install [GraphDB](http://graphdb.ontotext.com/) with a repository named `leolani`.
 You will
 need to launch this before running the package.